opentox/loael-paper/loael.md

 Both databases contain substances with multiple measurements, which allow the determination of experimental variabilities.
-For this purpose we have calculated the mean standard deviation of compounds with multiple measurements, which is roughly a factor of 2 for both databases.
+For this purpose we have calculated the mean standard deviation of compounds with multiple measurements.
+Mean standard deviations and thus experimental variabilities are similar for both databases.

 The Nestlé database has 567 LOAEL values for
 445 unique structures, 93 compounds have